mhx/dwarfs/doc/dwarfs.md

     mainly meant for debugging and the `debug` and `trace` levels in particular will slow down the driver.

+* `-o tidy_strategy=`*name*:
+  Use one of the following strategies to tidy the block cache:

+  - `none`:
+    This is the default strategy that never tidies the cache.
+    Blocks will only be evicted from the cache if the cache is full and a more recently used block is added to the cache.

+  - `time`:
+    Time based tidying strategy.
+Every `tidy_interval`, the block cache is traversed and all blocks that have not been accessed for more then `tidy_max_age` will be removed.

+  - `swap`:
+    Swap based tidying strategy.
+Every `tidy_interval`, the block cache is traversed and all blocks that have been fully or partially swapped out by the kernel will be removed.

+* `-o tidy_interval=`*time*:
+  Used only if `tidy_strategy` is not `none`.
+This is the interval at which the cache tidying thread wakes up to look for blocks that can be removed from the cache.
+This must be an integer value.
+  Suffixes `ms`, `s`, `m`, `h` are supported.
+If no suffix is given, the value will be assumed to be in seconds.

+* `-o tidy_max_age=`*time*:
+  Used only if `tidy_strategy` is `time`.
+A block will be removed from the cache if it hasn't been used for this time span.
+This must be an integer value.
+Suffixes `ms`, `s`, `m`, `h` are supported.
+  If no suffix is given, the value will be assumed to be in seconds.

 There's two particular FUSE options that you'll likely need at some point, e.g. when trying to set up an `overlayfs` mount on top of a DwarFS image: